Prescription Contraception is Basic Health Care for Women

 - Emergency contraception (EC), also known as the morning after pill, is an FDA-approved form of contraception that prevents pregnancy after sexual intercourse.
 EC is a time-sensitive medication that has great potential to prevent unintended pregnancies.
 Currently, there are three types of emergency contraception available: a prescription drug, an over-the-counter drug, and a copper intrauterine device (IUD) inserted by a health care provider.

-- Reports of pharmacies refusing to fill prescriptions for birth control—or provide EC—have surfaced in at least twenty-five states across the nation, including: AZ, CA, DC, GA, IL, LA, MA, MI, MN, MO, MT, NH, NJ, NY, NC, OH, OK, OR, RI, TN, TX, VA, WA, WV, WI.
+- Reports of pharmacies refusing to fill prescriptions for birth control—or provide EC—have surfaced in at least twenty-six states across the nation, including: AZ, CA, DC, GA, IL, LA, MA, MI, MN, MO, MT, NH, NJ, NM, NY, NC, OH, OK, OR, RI, TN, TX, VA, WA, WV, WI.

 - These refusals to dispense prescription contraceptives or provide EC are based on personal beliefs, not on legitimate medical or professional concerns.
 The same pharmacies that refuse to dispense contraceptives because of personal beliefs often refuse to transfer a woman’s prescription or refer her to another pharmacy.
 These refusals can have devastating consequences for women’s health.

 - Despite the fact one type of EC is available without a prescription, refusals based on personal beliefs are still a problem.
 Some stores prefer to keep non-prescription EC behind the counter or in locked cases, so individuals seeking it must interact with pharmacists or other pharmacy staff who may have personal beliefs against providing the drug.